Certora/Tutorials/01.Lesson_GettingStarted/ERC20Lesson1/README.md

 The Certora Prover is based on well-studied techniques from the formal verification community.
 ***Specifications*** define a set of rules that call into the contract under analysis and make various assertions about its behavior.
-Together with the contract under analysis, these rules are compiled to a logical formula called a ***verification condition***, which is then proved or disproved by an SMT solver.
+Together with the contract under analysis, these rules are compiled into a logical formula called a ***verification condition***, which is then proved or disproved by an SMT solver.
 If the rule is disproved, the solver also provides a concrete test case demonstrating the violation.

 The rules of the specification play a crucial role in the analysis.
 Without adequate rules, only very basic properties can be checked (e.g., no assertions in the contract itself are violated).